IQSS/dataverse/doc/sphinx-guides/source/user/dataset-management.rst

 Features

 - Instead of a bunch of files displayed, you have one file, a "Dataverse Package".
-- Once you've uploaded your files, upload is disabled.
 - There are Data Access locations, as well as Verify Data commands, displayed on the dataset and file pgs.
 - "If delete, delete the dataset"?